Google Pay liability shift update—Now available for non-EU Visa cards

 Transactions that don’t qualify for a liability shift

-In the US, Visa excludes certain transactions from getting liability shift:
+In the US, Visa excludes certain transactions from getting a liability shift:

 How this change affects customer payment flow